 In the following example, an App Engine standard environment app and Cloud Functions use a Serverless VPC Access connector to send requests to internal resources in the VPC network.

 - The Serverless VPC Access connector is in the same project and region as the App Engine app and Cloud Functions.

 - The connector is attached to the VPC network that contains the destination resources.
-The connector can access resources in other VPC networks and GCP projects if you use VPC Network Peering.
+The connector can access resources in other VPC networks and Google Cloud projects if you use VPC Network Peering.

 - The connector is assigned the IP range

 10.8.0.0/28.
 Requests sent from the connector to the destination have a source IP address in this range.

 - The App Engine app and Cloud Functions reach the destination

 destination resources by sending requests to their internal IP addresses,

 10.1.0.2.
 The destination resources can be in any region.
 Egress costs apply to traffic sent from the connector to a resource in a different region.

 - Requests sent from App Engine and Cloud Functions to internal (private) IP addresses travel internally through the Serverless VPC Access connector to the destination resource.
 Requests sent to external (public) IP addresses travel through the public internet.

 - To configure Private Google Access see Configuring Private Google Access.